The 5 Best WINDOW Hummingbird Feeders (That Work!)

 Putting a feeder directly on your window actually helps to keep birds safe since they are close enough to know the window is there and that they need to fly in the other direction if spooked.

-Honestly, putting a hummingbird feeder on a window PREVENTS collisions on that window.
+Honestly, putting a hummingbird feeder on a window helps PREVENT collisions on that window.
 The feeder breaks up the space and light reflection, letting all birds know that the window can’t be flown through.

 How do you make sure the suction cups stick to the window?